hwu63/Image-Processing-Application/README.md

 Load image through open first then select the operator.
 In Red Eye Removel, drag on the image.
 There will be a red rectangle drawed, inside which is the selected aera to apply red eye removel.
 Click on clear button to clear filter.
-Generators do not require load image.
+Generators do not require to load image.

 # Using file input